-Mad Art Lab is a group blog about the intersection of art, science, skepticism, secularism, humanism, atheism and geek culture.
+Mad Art Lab is a group blog about the intersection of art, science, skepticism, secularism, humanism, feminism, atheism and geek culture.
 All Mad Art Lab contributors are artists representing a wide variety of mediums such as, web-comics, music, writing, sculpting, crafting, engineering, costuming, coding, publishing, cooking, science, education and performance art.
 This blog is part of the Skepchick Network.
 See our Commenter Code of Conduct here.